ArthurKretzer/meltano-elt-challenge/README.md

 # Meltano ELT Challenge

-This project is a solution to the Indicium Tech Code Challenge, which focuses on building a robust data pipeline to replicate data from multiple sources into a unified PostgreSQL database.
+This project is a solution to the [Indicium Tech Code Challenge](https://github.com/techindicium/code-challenge/tree/main), which focuses on building a data pipeline to replicate data from multiple sources into a unified PostgreSQL database.
 The challenge involves:

 - Extracting data from a PostgreSQL database and a CSV file.